Martingale, Limited slip or Side Release Buckle?

 From the Atom split a plethora of collars, each featuring wide collar widths (the narrowest here is 1.5 inches) and unique patterns found no where else.
 Which lends to utterly unique collars, collars as unique as the dogs wearing them.

 Above: 6 of the original collar patterns.
-Chaotic Celtic, Pixel & Chaotic shown were transitioned into the personal collection (both Pixel & Chaotic have offspring fabrics – they will be reintroduced soon!).
+Chaotic Celtic, Pixel & Chaotic shown were transitioned into the personal collection.